rufig/spf/docs/intro.en.md

 ###[Producing executable modules][start]

-`SAVE ( a u -- )` will save the whole system, including all the wordlists (except temporary ones!) to the executable file, with the path specified with as `a u`.
+`SAVE ( a u -- )` will save the whole system, including all the wordlists (except temporary ones!) to the executable file, with the path specified as `a u`.
 Entry point is set with VALUE `<MAIN>` for the console mode and VARIABLE `MAINX`  for GUI.
-The mode itself is defined with either `?CONSOLE` or `?GUI`. `SPF-INIT?` controls interpretation of the command-line and auto-including spf4.ini:
+The mode itself is defined with either `?CONSOLE` or `?GUI`. `SPF-INIT?` controls interpretation of the command-line and spf4.ini auto-including:

 	0 TO SPF-INIT?
 	' ANSI>OEM TO ANSI><OEM